Messenia: Ancient period

-Messenia is mentioned in the oldest work of European literature, the Iliad.
+While the name Messenia is not mentioned in the oldest work of European literature, the Iliad, several of the towns present there are, as the 7 cities offered by Agamemnon to Achilles to persuade him to return to battle.
 The name undoubtedly goes back to at least the Bronze Age, but its origins are lost in the world of mythology.
 The region was one of the largest that was conquered and enslaved as helots by ancient Sparta.

 Medieval period

 In the Middle Ages, Messenia shared the fortunes of the rest of the Peloponnese.
 Striking reminders of these conflicts are afforded by the extant ruins of the medieval strongholds of Kalamata, Coron (anc.
 Asine, mod.
 Koroni), Modon (Methoni) and Pylos.
 Messenia was a part of the Byzantine Empire until 1205, and of the Principality of Achaea thereafter, while the ports of Coron and Modon came under Venetian control.
 Apart from Coron and Modon, the rest of Messenia was captured by the Byzantine Despotate of the Morea in 1430.

 Ottoman and Venetian period

 Much of Messenia fell into the hands of the Ottoman Empire in 1460, a part of the area remained with the Venetian Republic until the Second Ottoman–Venetian War (1499–1503).
 In 1534 a group of families, known as the 'Coroni', settled in Piana degli Albanesi in Sicily.
 They were Arvanites and Greeks from Koroni.

 During the 1680s, the whole of Messenia was regained by the Venetian Republic in the Morean War, and formed part of the "Kingdom of the Morea" until recovered by the Ottomans in 1715.
 The Mani Peninsula, a part of modern Messenia, remained autonomous from Turkish rule.